Eskdale Temperance Hotel

 A Douglas coach tour, early 1900s

-Many businesses at the time issued elaborate billhead receipts as proof of payment and/or delivery to customers, such as the one below.
-In this case it is issued to ‘E U Cong Church’ (the Evangelical Union Congregational Church), with the details in a table beneath.
+Many businesses at the time issued elaborate ‘billheads’ as proof of payment or goods/service delivery to customers, such as the one below from the Eskdale Temperance Hotel issued to ‘E U Cong Church’ (the Evangelical Union Congregational Church).
+The details in the table beneath are not shown.